shanejp76/Stock-Forecasting-Tool/docs/MODERNIZATION_ROADMAP.md

 2. **Research Integration** (High Value): Integrate proven optimization techniques from archive notebooks
 3. **Cloud Deployment** (Ready Now): Deploy to Google Cloud Run for production access

-**Timeline to Full Production**: 4-6 weeks for complete modernization, with cloud deployment possible immediately.
+**Timeline to Full Production**: 2-4 weeks for complete optimization and research integration, with cloud deployment possible immediately.

-This roadmap provides a clear path from the current sophisticated application to a fully scalable, cloud-native analytics platform optimized for production use.
+This roadmap reflects the successful completion of Phase 1 data infrastructure, positioning the application as a fully operational, cloud-native analytics platform with comprehensive historical data access.